Bloom Hamner

 In his free time, Mr. Auch likes to camp, bike, and kayak.
 He is also a big fan of vintage Volkswagen vehicles.
 Mr. Auch and his wife Christina have two daughters, Casey and Emma.

-James Ballantyne joined the faculty in 2022 as a multi-disciplined educator with a motto perfect for Christ School: “I do not teach science.
+Multi-disciplined educator James Ballantyne came aboard as a faculty member in 2022 with a motto perfect for Christ School: “I do not teach Science.
 I teach young men.”

 Mr. Ballantyne is responsible for Chemistry classes and coaches in the Outdoor Program.
 He has also taught Biology, Physics, Algebra, and Engineering in his decade-plus career.
 No matter what the subject may be, Mr. Ballantyne keeps student inquiry, engagement, and humor at the heart of every lesson.